mapbox/osm-compare/docs/new-compare-function.md

   `node tests/test_compare_function.js tests/fixtures/comparator_name.json`

   This will return the fixture description along with the result returned by the comparator.
 Check whether if this returns result as expected.

 - [ ] Export the compare function here: https://github.com/mapbox/osm-compare/blob/master/index.js

+- [ ] Test the whole package with `npm test`

+- [ ] Along with a brief description of the comparator, add it to [comparators/README.md](https://github.com/mapbox/osm-compare/blob/master/comparators/README.md)

+- [ ] Push to a new branch on Github and create a Pull Request